 Thoracic surgery focuses on the chest organs, including the heart, lungs, esophagus, and trachea.
 Technological advances have increased the safety and availability of these complex surgical procedures.
 Lung cancer surgeries, heart transplants, and anti-reflux surgeries save and improve lives around the world.

 Full of opportunities to save lives and adopt new and advanced technologies, a career in thoracic surgey comes along with intense demands.

 Peyman Benharash, MD, a cardiothoracic surgeon at UCLA, begins his day around 5 am.
 He arrives at the hospital before 6 am to make the rounds with patients, examining them, talking to the intensive care team and taking notes.
 He performs bypasses, aortic valve repairs and mitral valve repairs, among other procedures.
 Surgery can last six to eight hours.

-After surgery, Dr. Benharash may be in the clinic for post-operative follow-up visits or seeing pre-operative patients.
-When he's not in surgery, and sometimes on evenings and weekends, Dr. Benharash may be found in the lab working on the latest research to advance cardiothoracic surgery.
+After surgery, Dr. Benharash sees both pre-operative and post-operative patients.
+When he's not in surgery, Dr. Benharash may be found in the lab working on the latest research to advance cardiothoracic surgery.

-Cardiothoracic surgeons are trained and board certified in thoracic surgery.
-Those within the field can focus on cardiac surgery, general thoracic surgery, transplant surgery, or even a combination of different procedures.
+Cardiothoracic surgeons receive training and board certification in thoracic surgery.
+Surgeons may choose to focus on cardiac surgery, general thoracic surgery, transplant surgery, or even a combination of different procedures.

 By Patricia Chaney